golddragon007/cloud9/README.md

 Acces AWS Cloud9 through this link: https://eu-west-1.console.aws.amazon.com/cloud9

-Create a new environment with the name of your GitHub username and choose the EC2 t2.small machine
+Create a new environment with the name of your ECAS username and choose the EC2 t2.small machine

 Once created the environment open a terminal and type the following commands: